rmccrear/codex-lv3-may-2025/week5/db-mini-project/db-levels/db-mini-project-lv-3.md

 - Add at least 3 sample meals
 - Set up [read policies](https://rmccrear.github.io/codex-lv3-may-2025/week5/supabase-setup/SUPABASE_SETUP_GUIDE.html#step-10-set-up-read-policy-allow-public-read-access) and [insert policies](https://rmccrear.github.io/codex-lv3-may-2025/week5/supabase-setup/SUPABASE_SETUP_GUIDE.html#step-11-set-up-write-policy-allow-public-write-access) for public access
 - Follow the [Supabase React Setup Guide](https://rmccrear.github.io/codex-lv3-may-2025/week5/supabase-setup/SUPABASE_REACT_SETUP_GUIDE.html) to configure environment variables
+  - Remember to:
+    - install your libraries. (supabase and tslib) [instructions](https://rmccrear.github.io/codex-lv3-may-2025/week5/supabase-setup/SUPABASE_REACT_SETUP_GUIDE.html#step-7-install-supabase-client-library)
+    - create your `.env.local` file in your project's **root** directory [instructions](https://rmccrear.github.io/codex-lv3-may-2025/week5/supabase-setup/SUPABASE_REACT_SETUP_GUIDE.html#fix-3-use-envlocal-for-better-security)
+    - create your supabase utility file in `src/util` Note: do not copy the code for `App.jsx` for this project.
+We will put the code into a component in later steps [instructions](https://rmccrear.github.io/codex-lv3-may-2025/week5/supabase-setup/SUPABASE_REACT_SETUP_GUIDE.html#fix-3-use-envlocal-for-better-security)

 **⚠️ Important Note**: Do NOT use the starter code for `App.jsx` from the Supabase setup guide.
 That code puts everything in one file, but we'll be organizing our app into separate components.
 Follow the component structure outlined in Levels 4-6 below instead.